theobald-software/kb.theobald-software.github.io/content/_xtract-universal/integrating_sap_data_into_a_Snowflake_data_warehouse.md

 #### References ####

 [Xtract Universal](https://theobald-software.com/en/xtract-universal/) - product information <br>
-[Xtract Universal](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/scheduling_extraction) - "Snowflake destination OnlineHelp section <br>
+[Xtract Universal](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/scheduling_extraction) - "Snowflake destination" OnlineHelp section <br>

 Feel free to email us at [info@theobald-software.com](https://theobald-software.com/kontakt/) if you are interested in more details of this solution or send us your questions and comments.